Ajackwere/Messaging_Web_App/README.md

 - **Messaging System:** Allows agents to respond to customer inquiries.
 - **Serialization:** Uses SQLAlchemy's SerializerMixin for easy serialization of Message objects.
+- **Search Functionality:** Enables agents to search for messages based on specific criteria.
+- **Message Assignment:** Implements a system for assigning and claiming messages by agents.

 ### Prerequisites